List of UNESCO Intangible Cultural Heritage India 2022

 - It is conducted in a cycle of about 12 years in four river pilgrimage sites in India, Prayagraj (former Allahabad), Haridwar, Nashik and Ujjain.

-1. In December 2019, the “Nuad” Thai massage was recognized by UNESCO as part of the representative list of intangible cultural heritage of humanity.
+1. In December 2019, the “Nuad” Thai massage was recognized by UNESCO as part of the representative list of the intangible cultural heritage of humanity.